ElfIncredible/Heart-Disease---ML-Prediction/README.md

 - Use the trained logistic regression model to predict whether the person has heart disease and prints the result.

 ### Saving the trained model
+- Save and load a trained logistic regression model and scaler using pickle.
+- Prepare, standardize, and predict heart disease for a new input instance using the loaded model and scaler.